Sterling Immigration specialize in drafting persuasive business plans in support of UK Innovator Visa applications.

 - You do not intend to work in the UK other than for the business(es) you have established;

-- You are competent in the English language to at least CEFR Level B2 (equivalent to IELTS 5.5 in reading, writing, listening and speaking); and
+- You are competent in the English language to at least IELTS 5.5;

-- You have at least £945 (additional to any investment funds required) available to support yourself without relying on public funds.
+- You have at least £945 (additional to any investment funds required) and £630 per dependent available to support you and your family members without relying on public funds.

 You do not need to be the sole founder of your business and you may be a member of an innovator team.
 However, innovator team members that are required to satisfy an investment funds requirement cannot share the same £50,000 but must instead have at least £50,000 investment funds each.